jesse-c/personal-site/priv/blog/posts/retrospective-on-a-side-project.md

 The common saying of build something for your own problem was true&mdash;and it was satisfying seeing people say thank you, and that it was just what they wanted, either knowingly, or after reading what it did.
 I personally always have it running and have found it useful.

 It reached the #1 spot on Designer News which was cool to see.
 Someone posted it to Product Hunt on my behalf as well.
 I posted it to a private forum I'm apart of as well.
-What was also satisying was seeing all the people star the repository on GitHub.
+What was also satisfying was seeing all the people star the repository on GitHub.

 ## What's next